 How to Transfer Contacts from Samsung Phone to iPhone Instantly

 Upgrading to a new device is exciting since you can enjoy the latest technology, features and innovations.
 If you switch from Android to iPhone, then you can enjoy greater continuity and integration with Apple's other devices like Macbook, iPad or Apple Watch.
 It is more convenient to take your iPhone to the nearest Apple Store for the specialist to solve your problem.
-If you replace your iPhone with an Android device, then you can benefit a lot from its greater flexibility and customization since Android handsets offer the widest choices of accessories and models as well as software flavors.
 However, the excitement of switching to a new smartphone is reduced by the trouble to set it up.

-If you're switch from Android to iPhone and vice versa, probably a bevy of questions run through your head.
-Is there an easy way to transfer contacts from the old Samsung phone to the new iPhone?
+If you're switching from an old Samsung Galaxy Android phone to a new iPhone, probably a bevy of questions run through your head.
+Is there an easy way to transfer contacts from the old Samsung smartphone to the new iPhone?
 How can I get all my photos off the old device and onto the new one without downloading-n-uploading?
 Do I need to download all my music and movies again on my iPhone?
-What's going to happen to other stuff on my Samsung phone (S7, S6, S5, Note 5, Note 4, etc.)?
+What's going to happen to other stuff on my Samsung phone?

 This is not the questions just for you.
 Anyone could worry about their data that's stored on the old device when it comes to switching between devices the first time.
-Fortunately, there are a couple of ways to help you transfer contacts and the rest from Samsung phone to iPhone (iPhone 7/plus, SE, 6s, 6, whatever) and vice versa.
+Fortunately, there are a couple of ways to help you transfer contacts and the rest from Samsung phone to iPhone.
 In this article, we'll focus on an all-in-one utility to migrate all your content between Samsung and iPhone, and mention some other methods if you just want to make a transfer of contacts from Samsung to iPhone.

-Phone Transfer is an neat program built with that exact purpose.
+Phone Transfer is a neat program built with that exact purpose.
 It can transfer everything else including photos, music, videos, call logs, contacts, calendar, messages between Android and iOS handsets effortlessly.
-And it's capable of getting the files from your iTunes & iCloud backups and putting onto your another iOS or Android phone.
-Even better, you're able to create a backup of all data that's stored on your phone to computer.
+Contrary to what its name implies, Phone transfer does not only migrate data files between devices, but can create backup of all data that's stored on your phone to computer regularly.

-When it open, you will be presented with a simple interface where you are given a choice between Phone to Phone Transfer, Restore from Backups, Backup Your Phone, Erase Your Old Phone.
+After the installation, open the program, you will be presented with a simple interface where you are given choices between Phone to Phone Transfer, Restore from Backups, Backup Your Phone, Erase Your Old Phone.
 Mousing over each of these choices displays a tooltip describing what it does.

 In our case, click the Phone to Phone Transfer option and the program will ask you to attach the source and destination phones to your computer.